 Resident Visitation, Phone Calls & Mail

-There is a maximum of 4 visitors per scheduled visit.
+There is a maximum of 2 in-person visitors per scheduled visit, and 1 visitor via Zoom.

 Authorized Visitors: Parents, Guardians, Stepparents, Children 9 years of age or under, Grandparents and Attorneys of Record.
 The Juvenile's Attorney, Probation Officer, and Case Manager may visit at any time.
 Visitors may be required to bring proof of marital status or legal guardianship.

-Note: In the event that parents (or other authorized individuals) are unable to visit during regularly scheduled times, special arrangements can be requested.
-Visitors traveling more than one hour to visit; special arrangements may be made for extended visits.
+Note: In the event that parents (or other authorized individuals) are unable to visit during regularly scheduled times, special arrangements can be requested (i.e. visitors traveling more than one hour to visit).
 All will need prior approval from an Assistant Superintendent.

 ALL ADULT VISITORS MUST HAVE CURRENT, VALID IDENTIFICATION WITH THEM EACH AND EVERY TIME THEY COME FOR VISITATION.